jackmiller1986/TurtlePulseCore/Initial_Startup.md

 ### Trigger switches
 Actuating the trigger switch should begin pulsing that lane's extruder motor to load filament.
 Verify that the switch being actuated is activating that same lane's extruder motor.

-One all four lanes are confirmed to be activating the correct extruder when the trigger switch is actuated, move on to the next step.
+Once all four lanes are confirmed to be activating the correct extruder when the trigger switch is actuated, move on to the next step.

 ### Extruders
 Insert filament into the feeder tube (it helps to cut it at an angle) and press through until the extruder motor gears catch the filament and load it further.
-If you can press the filament through but it feels like the extruder motor is pushing back on the filmaent instead of pulling it in, try reversing the ``dir_pin`` setting for that extruder motor in ``AFC/AFC_Turtle_1.cfg``.
+If you can press the filament through but it feels like the extruder motor is pushing back on the filament instead of pulling it in, try reversing the ``dir_pin`` setting for that extruder motor in ``AFC/AFC_Turtle_1.cfg``.

 If you are able to load filament into all 4 lanes and get a white LED indicator, and ``AFC_STATUS`` at the console reports no errors, move on to the next step.